 Check how many cabin bags you’re allowed

-This does vary across budget airlines – particularly on European flights.
-If you’ve bought a rock-bottom “no frills” ticket, you’ll probably only be allowed a single bag, and will need to make sure any handbag or camera bag will fit inside that bag.
-Alternatively, buy something at the airport and put your handbag in there.
+This does vary across budget airlines – particularly on cheap flights within Europe.
+If you’ve bought a rock-bottom “no frills” ticket, you’ll probably only be allowed a single bag and must ensure any handbag or camera bag will fit inside that bag.

-- If you are strictly limited to one cabin bag, consider using a bag with external pockets on the front, so you can access items easily, and think about using a money belf for your wallet, passport, phone, and any important documents.
+If you are strictly limited to one cabin bag, a bag with external pockets on the front provides easy access to useful items.
+Consider too using a money belt for your wallet, passport, phone, and any important documents.

-- Wear bulky items like coats and jumpers on to the plane to avoid excess baggage charges
+PRO TIP: Wear YOUR bulky items like coats and jumpers onto the plane to avoid excess baggage charges

 Leverage your travel pillow

-Budget airlines make money by turning flights around much more quickly than legacy carriers.
-While planes are “cleaned” between flights, a quick swoosh around your tray table, armrests and seat-belt with an anti-bacterial wipe is a good idea.
+Budget airlines make money by turning flights around faster than legacy carriers.
+While planes are “cleaned” between flights, a quick swoosh around your tray table, armrests, and seatbelt with an anti-bacterial wipe is a good idea.

 Bathrooms on low-cost airlines are limited in number and are used by multiple passengers on every flight.
-Knowing that people have vastly differing hygiene standards, and that some have very poor aim (!), it’s also worth taking your wipes to the toilet with you, for a quick wipe before you touch or sit on anything!
+People have vastly differing hygiene standards, and some have very poor aim (!), so it’s also worth taking your wipes to the toilet for a quick wipe before you touch or sit on anything!

 Organise your in-flight entertainment

 Don’t expect movies on no-frills budget airline flights.
 Pick out the movies you would like to watch during your trip and download them before you travel – and remember to pack your earphones.
-I love my noise cancelling headphones – just like these.
+I love my noise-cancelling headphones!

-You may also like: Essential Travel Accessories To Pack On Every Trip
+You may also like: Essential Travel Accessories For Every Trip

 AT THE AIRPORT